-Among the ghosts of the literary salons and speakeasies of Greenwich Village is the Jade, a new boutique property on a tree-lined street with an art deco sensibility.
-Gas lamps and an inconspicuous façade blend the new hotel with the old character of the neighborhood.
+Among the ghosts of the literary salons and speakeasies of Greenwich Village is the Jade, a boutique property on a tree-lined street with an Art Deco sensibility.
+Gas lamps and an inconspicuous facade blend the new hotel with the old character of the neighborhood.
 The exposed-brick, sunken lobby has tufted blue couches and a fireplace for relaxing with one of the New York-themed books that line the shelves.
-Rooms are distinctly Greenwich Village with their limited space, but do offer nice touches like a retro-rotary phone and C.O.
+Rooms are distinctly Greenwich Village with their tight space, but do have nice touches like a retro-rotary phone and C.O.
 Bigelow bath products.
 Some rooms have extras like terraces and separate soaking tubs and stall showers.
 A barrel-vaulted hallway leads to the Grape &Vine Restaurant, serving market-driven fare against the glow of a fireplace.